kiyohken2000/ReactNative-Expo-Firebase-Boilerplate-v2/README.md

 ## Features

-- Bottom tab and Stack navigation
+- BottomTab, TopTab, Modal and Stack navigation
 - Registration with E-mail & Password
 - Login with E-mail and Password
 - Deleting an account